chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 This script will set the poster for every series or movie to the default poster from TMDB/TVDB.
 It also saves that poster under `./posters/[movies|shows]/<rating_key>.ext` in case you want to use them with PMM's overlay resets.

+If there is a file already located at `./posters/[movies|shows]/<rating_key>.ext`, the script will use *that image* instead of retrieving a new one, so if you replace that local one with a poster of your choice, the script will use the custom one rather than the TMDB/TVDB default.

 If you specify a comma-separated list of labels in the env file:
 ```
 TARGET_LABELS = This label, That label, Another label